edprince/dissertation/chapters/methodology.md

 file names.
 Each file could then be loaded into the Devtools and the inbuilt parser would display a summary of key information.
 This data was then written to a spreadsheet for further analysis.

 Webpack supports all ES5-compliant browsers - and if developers wish to support browsers older than this - polyfills can be loaded to make the application compatible.
-When using Create React App, webpack's configuration is kept hidden.
+When using Create React App, webpack's configuration is kept hidden as a way to abstract complexity away from the developer.
+If they want to, the developer can still edit the Webpack configuration files by "ejecting" their application.
-This default is what will be used in this project to measure performance.
-This is because the programmer must actively "eject" their application to access customisation of webpack configuration.

-Why I chose case 1, 2 etc. (justify with example - expected result) Make a comparison table between predicted/actual results with discussion of relevance Justify reasoning for cases
-Requirements flow chart + descriptions
+For this reason, to avoid any bias, this project will not use `create-react-app` as the method of testing Webpack.
+Instead webpack will be added manually, allowing full control over the configuration file.
+This provides a closer and fairer comparison to Rollup.